bhargavachary/bhargavachary.github.io/_posts/2018-08-26-survival-success-in-iits-first-sem.md

 ---
-title: "Survive and Succeed in IITs in the 1st sem!
-(Graduates)"
+title: "Survive and Succeed in IITs in the 1st semester of post-graduate studies."
 categories:
   - Society
   - Motivation